TaupeMist/Taupemist/README.md

 When unfavourable actions pose a direct risk to that actor's reputation or economic opportunity, actors are naturally incentivised to participate positively and this forms the foundation for a RaaR (reputation as a resource) model.

-## What is TaupeMist?
+## What is Taupemist?

 Taupemist is a non-profit cooperative organisation, and a digital identity created to participate as a positive actor in current and emerging decentralised economies.

-TaupeMist resides completely and entirely within a RaaR protocol, currently consisting of the Steem and Bitshares high-performance blockchain platforms.
+Taupemist resides completely and entirely within a RaaR protocol, currently consisting of the Steem and Bitshares high-performance blockchain platforms.

 The Taupemist digital asset (TM) will be used to denote the level of memmbership with the organisation, to compensate contributors, and to incentivise participation.